tezzuk/KraftonGameJam/README.md

 ### 🔹 Progression

-* Two waves of enemies are currently implemented.
+* Four waves of enemies are currently implemented.
 * Earn money by damaging enemies to purchase more towers.
 * All game parameters (tower stats, wave timing, rewind chances, etc.) can be tuned in the **Thread Manager**, **Build Manager**, and **Game Manager** scripts.